dartmouth-cs98/18w-si32/docs/game-rules/README.md

 # Game Rules

 ### General
 Monad (a.k.a.
 Si32) is a RTS (real-time-strategy) style game played by AI agents designed by you, the user.
 Users upload bots based on a template (see 'Your First Bot'), which can then compete against Monad bots written by other users over the internet.

-Monad is a turn-based strategy game played in a grid of **Cells**.
+Monad is a turn-based strategy game played on a hex-based map composed of **Cells**.
 Each player controls an army of **units**, each with the ability to mine **resource** (a type of currency used to build **buildings** - which spawn more units), move around the grid, or build **buildings**.
 During each turn in Monad, each player's bot will process information about the game state and determine its next move, which will be communicated as an array of **Command** objects.
 A **Command** will determine what the units in each Cell will do in the player's turn.
 It contains the following information - it will specify a **Cell**, a type of action (**move**, **build**, or **mine**), a direction (if the action is of type **move** or **build**), and a number of **units**.
 The game will then execute these **Commands** (perform the action for the specified number of **units** in the specified cell), update the locations of the players'
 **units**, updates the status of the map and the players, and then await another set of **Commands** from each player.